workfloworchestrator/orchestrator-core/docs/architecture/application/graphql.md

 Here an example of the expected error with self referenced `ProductBlock`:

 ```
-trawberry.experimental.pydantic.exceptions.UnregisteredTypeException: Cannot find a Strawberry Type for <class 'products.product_blocks.product_block_file.ProductBlock'> did you forget to register it?
+strawberry.experimental.pydantic.exceptions.UnregisteredTypeException: Cannot find a Strawberry Type for <class 'products.product_blocks.product_block_file.ProductBlock'> did you forget to register it?
 ```

 To handle this situation, you must manually create the GraphQL type for that `ProductBlock` and add it to the `GRAPHQL_MODELS` list.